Last updated: July 2020

 You’ll see that despite their enormous follower base, their stories will only attract around 3,000-4,000 views.
 It goes without saying that if they give you some excuse on why they’re unable to send you this information, then alarm bells should be ringing.

 This technique doesn’t work if you are playing by the rules on Instagram.
-Over 400 million Instagrammers log in daily for content, so an influencer needs to keep providing content for maintaining traction with their followers and gaining new ones along the way.
+There are over 500 million active Instagram accounts every day, so an influencer needs to keep providing content for maintaining traction with their followers and gaining new ones along the way.
 That’s why red flags should prop up when you see irregular posting patterns on an influencer’s account.

 Promotion track record